 As part of my course, I particularly enjoyed studying food hygiene and have thought about a role in the food industry.
 When I’m ready to explore these avenues, I hope employers will support my needs.

 Home learning with Oxbridge has been a game-changer, further building my confidence with zero pressure.
 Relaxing in my own environment made learning enjoyable.
 And when I got stressed, my tutor completely eased my worries.

 After Oxbridge, my goal is to impress employers and find myself a part-time job.
 I’m volunteering for a customer-facing role in Kings Heath at the moment, which is building my experience.
 But I’d love to find a paid position with support to grow a career.
 I just want a fair chance.

-After all, when I was younger, I was told that I’d never walk again.
-But I proved that wrong.
-In fact, I’ve proven a lot wrong.
 My learning difficulties do not dictate who I am, what I can achieve or the happy life I want to lead.
 I want to prove that anyone who’s in a similar situation to me can enjoy fantastic mental health and support.

 Inspired by Tom’s story?
 Would you like to start your own learning journey?
 Visit the homepage to access our full range of distance learning courses or give us a call to speak with one of our experienced course advisers on 0121 630 3000.